WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 <!-- An overview of the implementation plan, if necessary.
 Save any specific steps for the section(s) below. -->

-This document describes a DAG (and associated machinery) which can be used to generate a new index in Elasticsearch without requiring a data refresh, ingestion server deployment, or any interaction with the ingestion server.
+This document describes a DAG (and associated dependencies) which can be used to generate a new index in Elasticsearch without requiring a data refresh, ingestion server deployment, or any interaction with the ingestion server.